egorponomarev/Android-SDK/DEVNOTES.md

 denotes the state of the player (current placement, station, song, e.t.c).
 PlayerService updates that object as things change.
-When the PlayerService starts up or resumes, it posts the PlayerInfo instance on the bus so the Player class has a reference to it.
+When the PlayerService starts up or resumes, it posts the PlayerInfo instance on the bus so the Player class gets a reference to it.

 The PlayerService handles all the communication with the Feed.fm REST API through an instance of webservice.Webservice, which uses